Chandrakant1234Patil/Myproject/README.md

 # Myproject
-Black Spot Detection Web application for Women safety and Road safety.
+Black Spot Detection Web application for Women safety and Aware about accidental spot.